arthurmco/familyline-testbed/README.md

 ## Caveats

- - Your compiler needs to support C++17, because of that namespace thing
+ - Your compiler needs to support C++17, because that's the future

  - On Windows, you will might need to use the environment variable `TRIBALIA_FIND_PKG` to tell cmake where some dependencies can be